systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

   * Otherwise, if the OS is installed on a disk with GPT disk label, and if the ESP partition already exists but is too small, a new suitably sized (let's say 500MB) partition with GPT type GUID of bc13c2ff-59e6-4262-a352-b275fd6f7172 shall be created and it should be used as `$BOOT`.
   * Otherwise, if the OS is installed on a disk with GPT disk label, and no ESP partition exists yet, a new suitably sized (let's say 500MB) ESP should be created and should be used as `$BOOT`.

 This placeholder file system shall be determined during _installation time_, and an fstab entry may be created.
-It should be mounted to either /boot or /efi.
-Additional locations like /boot/efi, with /boot being a separate file system, might be supported by implementations.
+It should be mounted to either `/boot/` or `/efi/`.
+Additional locations like `/boot/efi/`, with `/boot/` being a separate file system, might be supported by implementations.
 This is not recommended because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.

 **Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
-Instead of maintaining one `$BOOT` per installed OS (as `/boot` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._
+Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._

 For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
 For other systems, `$BOOT` must be a VFAT (16 or 32) file system.
 Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

+This specification defines two types of boot loader entries.
+The first type is text based, very simple and suitable for a variety of firmware, architecture and image types ("Type #1").
+The second type is specific to EFI, but allows single-file images that embedd all metadata in the kernel binary itself, which is useful to cryptographically sign them as one file for the purpose of SecureBoot ("Type #2").

+Not all boot loader entries will apply to all systems.
+For example, Type #1 entries that use the `efi` key and all Type #2 entries only apply to EFI systems.
+Entries using the `architecture` key might specify an architecture that doesn't match the local one.
+Boot loaders should ignore all entries that don't match the local platform and what the boot loader can support, and hide them from the user.
+Only entries matching the feature set of boot loader and system shall be considered and displayed.
+This allows image builders to put together images that transparently support multiple different architectures.

-### Boot loader specification entries
+### Type #1 Boot Loader Specification Entries

 We define two directories below `$BOOT`:

-* `$BOOT/loader/` is the directory containing all files defined by this specification
+* `$BOOT/loader/` is the directory containing all files needed for Type #1 entries
 * `$BOOT/loader/entries/` is the directory containing the drop-in snippets.
 This directory contains one `.conf` file for each boot menu item.

-**Note:** _In all cases the /loader directory should be located directly in the root of the file system.
-Specifically, if `$BOOT` is the ESP, then /loader directory should be located directly in the root directory of the ESP, and not in the EFI/ subdirectory._
+**Note:** _In all cases the `/loader/` directory should be located directly in the root of the file system.
+Specifically, if `$BOOT` is the ESP, then `/loader/` directory should be located directly in the root directory of the ESP, and not in the `/EFI/` subdirectory._

 Inside the `$BOOT/loader/entries/` directory each OS vendor may drop one or more configuration snippets with the suffix ".conf", one for each boot menu item.
 The file name of the file is used for identification of the boot item but shall never be presented to the user in the UI.
 The file name may be chosen freely but should be unique enough to avoid clashes between OS installations.
 More specifically it is suggested to include the machine ID (`/etc/machine-id` or the D-Bus machine ID for OSes that lack `/etc/machine-id`), the kernel version (as returned by `uname -r`) and an OS identifier (The ID field of `/etc/os-release`).
 Example: `$BOOT/loader/entries/6a9857a393724b7a981ebb5b8495b9ea-3.8.0-2.fc19.x86_64.conf`.